-Since 1989, The Indiana Public Defender Commission has served to recommend standards for indigent defense in capital cases, to adopt guidelines of salary and fee schedules for individual county reimbursement eligibility, and to review and approve requests for reimbursement in capital cases.
+Since 1989, the Indiana Public Defender Commission has existed to recommend standards for indigent defense in capital cases, to adopt guidelines of salary and fee schedules for individual county reimbursement eligibility, and to review and approve requests for reimbursement in capital cases.
 In 1993, the responsibility of the Commission was expanded to include the adoption of guidelines and standards for county reimbursement eligibility in non-capital cases.

-The entire Commission meets quarterly to review claims, authorize reimbursement to eligible counties and discuss issues in keeping with the Supreme Court and the Legislature's intent to provide the highest quality indigent criminal defense possible.
+The entire Commission meets quarterly to review claims, authorize reimbursement to eligible counties and discuss issues that arise with the goal of empowering local assigned counsel systems with the funding and support to provide the highest quality legal representation possible.

 In capital (death penalty) cases, all Indiana counties may receive reimbursement for 50 percent of applicable expenses.